 All of Davis’ hard work at law school culminated, recently, in her walk across the Radio City Music Hall stage with Ellis, dressed in graduation garb, by her side.
 The two got big applause and they deserved it!
 Davis truly appreciates all Ellis has done for her and said, “I couldn’t have done this without Ellis.”

 Congratulations to both Davis and Ellis!
-We love seeing how dogs can change lives.
+We love seeing how dogs can change lives -seeing eye dog for the blind.

 Source: Info and image via NY Daily News